dhh1128/codecraft.co/ken-ebert-kill-three-birds.md

 	<li>Evaluate for morale and momentum.</li>
 	<li>Evaluate for technical debt.</li>
 </ul>
 Of course, nobody can do all of these, exhaustively, all the time. <a title="Don Kleinschnitz: Put a stake in the ground." href="don-kleinschnitz-stake.md">Don Kleinschnitz's wisdom about putting a stake in the ground</a> is an important counterbalance.
-But I find that I <em>can</em> think, at least briefly, about ramifications of a choice from multiple perspectives--and when I do, I often make better choices.
+But I find that I <em>can</em> think, at least briefly, about ramifications of a choice from multiple perspectives &mdash; and when I do, I often make better choices.

 Thanks for the lesson, Ken.
 <p style="padding-left:30px;text-align:center;"><strong><span style="color:#000080;">Action Item</span></strong></p>